 You Need To Eat The Right Insects, However

-One of the most common mistakes people made, and some still do today, was the idea of eating insects that carried diseases.
+One of the most common mistakes people made, and some still do today, was the idea of eating bugs that carried diseases.
 This resulted in numerous problems that could lead to death.
 Due to the fact that you do not want to die, at least, we’d hope you don’t…it’s important to know which ones to eat or ignore.

 Among those to ignore are insects such as: